What is preterm labor?

 - Preterm labor is labor that starts before 37 weeks of pregnancy.

-- Symptoms of preterm labor include contractions, cramps, back pain, or leaking of fluid from the vagina.
+- Symptoms include contractions, cramps, back pain, or leaking of fluid from the vagina.

 - Preterm labor may result in preterm birth.
 Babies born too early are at risk for many serious health problems.

 - If you have any symptoms of preterm labor, call your healthcare provider as soon as possible.